Skip to cookie consent Skip to main content

 Meet Our Team

-The Mass General Brigham Biobank team includes researchers, physicians, genetic counselors, research coordinators, software engineers, and laboratory technicians at Brigham and Women’s Hospital, Massachusetts General Hospital, McLean Hospital, and Spaulding Rehabilitation Network.
+The Mass General Brigham Biobank team includes researchers, physicians, genetic counselors, research coordinators, software engineers, and laboratory technicians across Mass General Brigham.

 Principal Investigator

-Dr. Karlson has conducted patient-oriented and translational research for 32 years with expertise in longitudinal cohort studies, disease epidemiology and genetics, biobanking, and the use of bioinformatics to define phenotypes in the electronic health record.
+Dr. Karlson has conducted patient-oriented and translational research for 32 years with expertise in longitudinal cohort studies, disease epidemiology and genetics, biobanking, and the use of bioinformatics to define phenotypes in the electronic health record (EHR).
 She is the author or co-author of 300+ publications.
-She has led large scale recruitment and use of data and samples for the Mass General Brigham Biobank that collects samples, family history, lifestyle and environmental survey data linked with comprehensive health information from electronic health records from 150,000+ Mass General Brigham patients.
-She coordinates bioinformatics analyses for phenotype algorithms for the Biobank Portal and eMERGE network.
+She has led large scale recruitment and use of data and samples for the Mass General Brigham Biobank that collects samples, family history, lifestyle and environmental survey data linked with comprehensive health information from electronic health records from 147,000+ Mass General Brigham patients.
 She has served on grant review committees for the National Institutes of Health, Arthritis Foundation, and national grant agencies in Canada and Europe.
 She has served on the American College of Rheumatology Blue Ribbon Panel on Academic Rheumatology.
-As a dedicated mentor, Dr. Karlson has supervised and mentored 26 trainees, of whom 20 hold appointments at academic institutions, 7 have received NIH K awards, 14 have received career development awards, and 6 have received NIH R01 grants.
+As a dedicated mentor, Dr. Karlson has supervised and mentored 26 trainees, of whom 20 hold appointments at academic institutions, 7 have received NIH K awards, 14 have received career development awards, and 7 have received NIH R01 grants.
 She has received the Henry Kunkel Young Investigator Award, the Excellence in Investigative Mentoring Award from the American College of Rheumatology, and the Senior Faculty Mentoring Award from the Brigham and Women’s Hospital.

 Co-Investigator